NextronSystems/thor-manual/scanning/special-scan-modes.rst

 Resume a Scan
 ^^^^^^^^^^^^^

-THOR tries to resume a scan when you set the ``--resume-scan`` parameter.
+THOR attempts to resume a scan when you use ``--resume-scan``.

-It will only resume the previous scan if
+It resumes the previous scan only if:

 1. You have started the scan with ``--resume-scan``